plemont/plemont.github.io/_posts/2016-04-11-web-bluetooth-experiments.md

 ## Monitoring Changes to Characteristics

-Having obtained a `BluetoothRemoteGATTCharacteristic` representing the characteristic, [`readValue`](https://developer.mozilla.org/en-US/docs/Web/API/BluetoothRemoteGATTCharacteristic/readValue) can be used to obtain a promise that will ultimately resolve to a value.
+Having obtained a `BluetoothRemoteGATTCharacteristic` representing the characteristic, [`readValue`](https://developer.mozilla.org/en-US/docs/Web/API/BluetoothRemoteGATTCharacteristic/readValue) can be used to obtain a Promise that will ultimately resolve to a value.

 However, in the case of the heart rate monitor, I want to keep monitoring for changes to the value.
 For this, the [`startNotificatons`](https://developer.mozilla.org/en-US/docs/Web/API/BluetoothRemoteGATTCharacteristic/startNotifications) method is available.
 A function can be passed to this method, which will be called with the new value whenever a change occurs.